marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ### Standard Horizontal Tabs

 For standard horizontal tabs, the tabs and the tab-content markup should be wrapped in a containing `<div>` with a class of `.tab-wrapper`.
 By default, tabs will wrap to a new line when there is insufficient width.
-You can opt to have horizontal tabs swap to full-width below the medium breakpoint by adding `.stacked-for-medium` to the tabs element.
+You can add a class to have horizontal tabs stack at a breakpoint -- for example, to stack the tabs at and below the medium breakpoint, add class `.stacked-for-medium` to the tabs element.

 ```html
 <div class="tab-wrapper">